Azure/amqpnetlite/docs/articles/working_with_code.md

 * The solution has a test broker which can be used to run tests.
 It can be started by running the following command.
 Note that the value of the "/cert" option is the subject name or the thumbprint of the service certificate that is already installed on the machine.
 `TestAmqpBroker.exe amqp://localhost:5672 amqps://localhost:5671 ws://localhost:80 /creds:guest:guest /cert:localhost`
 * NETMF tests are in project Test.Amqp.NetMF42/43.
 It is a NETMF application that runs in the emulator or a real device.
 It executes all methods whose names begin with "TestMethod_".
-* Test.Amqp.NetCF39 project can be run in a .Net Compact Framework environment.
-You can try it on a VirtualPC virtual machine created using Platform Builder also with the related SDK.
-If you have a real device, you need an SDK for it too.

 # Start building applications
 * First take a look at the example projects under the Examples directory.
 The examples are working code against the Azure Service Bus service or other AMQP 1.0 compliant brokers.